jonnymind/SIRPAS/Books/Base_System.md

 * _Heat_: for example, fire and unsustainable heat.
 * _Light_: Some creatures are damaged by light (radiation in the visible spectrum).
   _Doesn’t include lasers (which generate heat) or other radiation damage.
-* _Pure Magic_: metaphysical damage induced by magic, causing non-specific _mental_ damage.
+* _Pure Magic_: transcendental damage induced by magic, causing non-specific _mental_ damage.
 Does not include magic spells creating a material effect (for example, causing something to catch fire) or directly attacking the mind (i.e. a hypnosis inducing magic spell).